mcwolfe2011/finalProject/README.md

 In the planning phase, you’ll prepare several documents to help guide your team through the execution of your project.

+- [] Google API - Takuya
+- [] ChatGPT API - Ramic
+- [] Instantly API - Monica

 ### Deadline:

-Today, May 11, 2023
+Today, May 11, 2023 - Monica

 #### a.
 Project Description:

+Email marketing app to use the power of AI to personalize the first line of an email.
+To automate the process of adding leads to email campaign.

 #### Project Title:

 Title Here
+Choices:

+1. Lead
+2. Fyrst
+3. HotMailing
+4. From Cold Email to Hot Email
+5. emAI

 #### Project Description:

-First Line AI Personalized Email Marketing App
+- First Line AI Personalized Email Marketing App
+- Easily scalable because it automates the process creating personalize first line email to leads of marketing.
+- Simplifying the process of uploading and reviewing the process.
+- Keeps the cost down because you don't need to hire more people to specifically work on the process.

 #### Target Audience:

-All businesses that use email to communicate and get sales lead.
+- All businesses that use email to communicate and get sales lead.

 #### Team Members:

+- Ramic Laguitan
+- Takuya Toyokawa
-Ramic Laguitan, Takuya Toyokawa, Monica Wolfe
+- Monica Wolfe

 #### Deliverable:

-Project Description document - ?
+Project Description document

+-

 #### b.
 User Stories